ogsamovar/launch-docs-evo/launch-docs-original.md

 ### Types of Launch

-As of today, Prime Launch allows you to create two types of launch:
+As of today, Prime Launch allows you to create two types of launches:

 🌱 **Seed Launch**, a simple way to host a decentralized token offering to raise early investments at a fixed price.